Carrots are not just for bunnies!

 Why grow carrots?

 True to their ancestral home of modern day Iran and Afghanistan, carrots prefer growing in sandy soil.
-Our Bay Area clay is probably the worst soil for growing carrots.
+My heavy compacted clay is probably the worst soil for growing carrots.
 Plus, carrots are not exactly the most expensive produce in the grocery store.
 So, why bother?
 For the same reason we are compelled to grow our own tomatoes, peas, berries, potatoes, and more ~ it tastes better, we have more control over what goes into our food, and we reduce our carbon footprint.

 Carrot body & color types